-[Distance will be measured (in a straight line) from the front door of the child's home address (including flats) to the main entrance of the school building, using the Local Authority's computerised measuring system that identifies the unique national grid reference (Easting and Northing) for the property.
+[Distance will be measured (in a straight line) from the unique national grid reference (Easting and Northing) of the child's home address (including flats) to the main entrance of the school building, using the Local Authority's computerised measuring system that identifies the unique national grid reference for the property.
 Those living closer to the school receiving the higher priority.
 The furthest distance reached is checked to confirm it is unique.
 Where the next applicant measures the same the system will go to further decimal places within a measurement to qualify who is nearer.
 Where applications are received from flats that have the same "easting and northing" measurements, places will be allocated by door number; the lower the number the higher the priority.
-If there are two identical distance measurements for different addresses of separate applicants, the tiebreak will be alphabetical.]
+If there are two identical distance measurements for different addresses of separate applicants, the tiebreak will be done by drawing lots.]

-["Home" being where the child normally resides as their only or principal residence].
+["Home" being where the child normally resides as their only or principal residence.
 Addresses involved in child minding (professional or relatives) will not be considered.
 Parents will be asked to provide documentary evidence to confirm an address and parental responsibility.
 Change of parental responsibility, unless exceptional circumstances through a court order, will not be accepted during the co-ordinated admission process.

 It is expected that the applicant and pupil will still be resident at the same address when the child starts school unless exceptional circumstances apply.
+Evidence may be required to confirm the applicant is still living at the application address on National Offer Day and when starting at the offered school.
 Permanent address does not include short-term rental or lease of a year or less.
 Charles Darwin School is willing to accept leases from parents of new Year 7 students that are significantly over one year in length.
 Documentary proof may be required.
 Places may be withdrawn if address details do not match the information given on the application form.